When Would Dental Implants Make Sense For Me?

-If you are missing one or more teeth dental implants may be a great option to restore your smile!
+If you are missing one or more teeth, dental implants may be a great option to restore your smile!
 Dental implants are changing people’s lives because they are designed to support replacement teeth that look and feel like your natural teeth.
 They offer people who have lost teeth the ability to regain their chewing function and ability to eat the foods they like.
 Dental implants can be life changing for denture wearers offering a chance to regain their ability to chew foods like they did with their natural teeth.
-Patients with dental implants can smile with confidence!
+Your Mobile, AL dentist understands that patients with dental implants can smile with confidence!

 Dental implant supported restorations are a better alternative than removable prosthetics like complete dentures and removable partial dentures.
 Dental implants aid in preserving facial structure, avoiding the bone deterioration that occurs when teeth are missing.
 Implants may also be a better alternative than bridges because no additional teeth need to be altered in order to replace the missing tooth.
 Implants are not always the best option and it is important to consider the benefits and risks of all options to replace your missing teeth.